Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: Introduction

-The code switching method achieves a universal set of transversal gates by switching between two different quantum codes $C_1$ and $C_2$ where the non-transversal gates on $C_1/C_2$ have transversal implementations on $C_2/C_1$.
+The code switching method achieves a universal set of transversal gates by switching between two different quantum codes $C_1$ and $C_2$ where the non-transversal gates on $C_1 (C_2)$ have transversal implementations on $C_2 (C_1)$.
 To this end, a fault-tolerant switching network is required to convert $C_1$ into $C_2$ and vice versa.
-A general approach to convert between the codes uses teleportation \cite{choi2015dual14}\cite{oskin2002practical20}.
-Alternatively, a method has been proposed by Anderson et al. for direct fault-tolerant conversion between codes of Reed-Muller code family \cite{anderson2014fault10}.
-Moreover, a method has been recently published in \cite{yoder2016universal21} using pieceably fault-tolerant gates.
+A general approach to convert codes uses teleportation \cite{choi2015dual14}\cite{oskin2002practical20}.
+Alternatively, some methods have been proposed for direct fault-tolerant conversion between the codes of Reed-Muller code family \cite{anderson2014fault10}\cite{quan2018fault}.
+Moreover, a method has been published in \cite{yoder2016universal21} using pieceably fault-tolerant gates.
 In \cite{beverland2021cost}, code switching is used to implement $T$ gate in color codes.

-The uniform code concatenation method \cite{jochym2014using15} uses two different quantum codes, namely $C_1$ and $C_2$ in concatenation to achieve universal fault tolerance.
-In this approach, a logical qubit is encoded into the code of $C_1$ and then each qubit of $C_1$ is in turn encoded to the code of $C_2$, where for each non-transversal gate $U$ on $C_1$, there is an equivalent transversal implementation on $C_2$.
-In our previous work \cite{nikahd2016non16}, a method called non-uniform code concatenation has been proposed which outperforms the uniform one.
-The main idea behind this approach is that the non-transversal implementation of gate $U$ does not necessary involve all of the $C_1$ qubits and it is shown that we only need to encode the involved qubits in the second level of concatenation.
+Uniform code concatenation method \cite{jochym2014using15} uses two different quantum codes, namely $C_1$ and $C_2$, in concatenation to achieve universal fault tolerance.
+In this approach, a logical qubit is encoded into $C_1$ and then each qubit of $C_1$ is in turn encoded into $C_2$, where for each non-transversal gate $U$ on $C_1$, there is an equivalent transversal implementation on $C_2$.
+In our previous work \cite{nikahd2016non16}, a method called nonuniform code concatenation has been proposed which outperforms the uniform one.
+The main idea behind this approach is that the non-transversal implementation of gate $U$ does not necessarily involve all of the $C_1$ qubits and it is shown that it is only needed to encode the involved qubits in the second level of concatenation.
 Although these approaches eliminate the need for magic state distillation, the number of necessary physical qubits to code the logical information is large.
-Moreover, for the non-transversal gates on $C_1$ as well as the non-transversal gates on $C_2$, the overall distance of the concatenated code is sacrificed.
+Moreover, for the non-transversal gates on $C_1$ or $C_2$, the overall distance of the concatenated code is sacrificed.

 The main motivation of the proposed approaches in this paper is as follows.
 In \cite{nikahd2016non16} it was shown that: \begin{theorem} For a stabilizer code $[[n, 1, d]]$, a logical $C^{k}Z(\theta)$ gate can be implemented non-transversally using a circuit that involves only $d$ qubits, called \textit{active qubits}, of each code block as shown in Fig. \ref{fig:CkZ}, where $Z(\theta)=diag(1,exp^{i\theta})$ and $k\in\{0, 1, 2, ...\}$. \end{theorem}